 The M.O.P.
-Book: Anthology Edition, cleaning out the rectum isn't enough.
-Healing the rectum is the goal - allowing this organ time to shrink back to size, regain tone and sensation, and stop aggravating the bladder nerves.
+Anthology 5th Edition, cleaning out the rectum isn't enough.
+Healing the rectum is the goal - allowing this organ time to shrink back to size, regain the tone and sensation needed for complete evacuation, and stop aggravating the bladder nerves.

 With M.O.P., we have two rules of thumb that can seem at odds 1.)
 Give your regimen time to work, 2.)
 Don't stick with any regimen that's not helping.
 How do you know when to stay the course or shift gears?
-In general, make a change after any 30-day period without progress ("progress" is defined on page 14).
+In general, make a change after any 30-day period without progress ("progress" is defined on page 61).
 But that's not an iron-clad rule.
 If your gut - or your child - tells you sooner that something's not working, adjust the protocol.
 But how?
 That's what this guide is for.

-HERE WE OFFER 8 ADJUSTMENT STRATEGIES USED BY "GRADUATES" OF OUR PRIVATE FACEBOOK SUPPORT GROUPS - PARENTS WHO FACED SETBACKS AND DISAPPOINTMENT YET EXPERIMENTED AND PERSEVERED UNTIL THE ACCIDENTS STOPPED OR THEY COULD SEE THE FINISH LINE.
+HERE WE OFFER 9 ADJUSTMENT STRATEGIES USED BY "GRADUATES" OF OUR PRIVATE FACEBOOK SUPPORT GROUPS - PARENTS WHO FACED SETBACKS AND DISAPPOINTMENT YET EXPERIMENTED AND PERSEVERED UNTIL THE ACCIDENTS STOPPED OR THEY COULD SEE THE FINISH LINE.